HIGHLIGHTS

 Out of the box, the phone runs Android 16 with MagicOS 10.0 on top.
 And Honor is continuing its promise of 6 years of major Android and security updates, the same as last year.

 Lastly, Honor has added a bunch of AI shenanigans.
 You get AI-powered photography tools like scene recognition, improved night processing, and smarter portrait enhancements that automatically adjust lighting and details.
-There are also handy editing tools like object removal and image enhancement, making it easier to fix photos directly on the phone.
+There are also handy tools like image-to-video, object removal on still pictures and video, and image enhancement.

 Honor 600 Pro Specifications